V-Sekai/manuals/decisions/20241014-app-updater.md

-# Proposed: Updater No-Op Implementation Using Velopack
+# Draft: Updater No-Op Implementation Using Velopack

 ## The Context